 ResetStepDone() functionality depends on the methodology for mutual exclusion.
 For the critical section code we must enter the critical section, set a value, and leave the critical section.
 For interlocking, we will use an interlocked decrement.
 Each of these is considered in Section 4.5.

-Using the implementation described above, the helper thread is automatically deleted when the function we started with _beginthreadex(…) reaches the end.
+Using the implementation described above, the secondary thread is automatically deleted when the function we started with _beginthreadex(…) reaches the end.
 In some cases thread deletion would require _endthreadex(..), however this was not necessary for our implementation.

 4.5 Mutual Exclusion

-As mentioned in the Thread Execution section, our simulation is in essence a producer/consumer relationship where the helper thread is the producer and the main thread is the consumer of water meshes.
+As mentioned in the Thread Execution section, our simulation is in essence a producer/consumer relationship where the secondary thread is the producer and the main thread is the consumer of water meshes.
 In a typical producer/consumer model, the producer puts completed data items into a storage space, where the consumer then removes and consumes those data items.
 The size of this queue limits how far “ahead” of the consumer the producer can go.
 We decided to pay the synchronization cost every frame, and not allow the producer to proceed on the next frame’s data until the current frame had been consumed.
 The reason for this is that in many games, the next frame relies on data from the current frame, such as AI or physics calculations, or player input.